lalynjay/cassava_classification/reproducibility.md

 To unzip the data/train file:

-    with ZipFile("train.zip", 'r') as zObject:
+    with ZipFile("data/train.zip", 'r') as zObject:
         zObject.extractall(path='./data')